deg-skeletor/orko/README.md

 ```

 ### orko directory
-This specially-named directory is ignored during Orko's copy step and deleted during cleanup step, making it an excellent place to store template files that will be copied over during hooks defined in your `orko.config.js` file.
+This specially-named directory is ignored during Orko's copy step and deleted during the cleanup step, making it an excellent place to store template files that will be copied over during hooks defined in your `orko.config.js` file.
 Typical contents include `.gitignore`, `package.json` and `README.md` files that might conflict with the template repo itself.